-The School of Languages Community is extremely diverse with contributions from a diverse range of cultures.
-Parent and Community involvement is largely through School Council and language specific consultations.
+The School of Languages Community is extremely diverse with contributions from a diverse range of communities.
+Parent and Community involvement is largely through Governing Council and language specific consultations.
+Student voice is also actively sought through the Student Representative Council.
 Additionally, relationships with feeder schools are important as the school enrols learners through feeder schools, as well as directly.